carstenschroeder/hassio-addons/README.md

 ### [remote-backup]

 This addon is a fork of the great backup addon https://github.com/mr-bjerre/hassio-remote-backup of @mr-bjerre, which creates and manages snapshots and has a SCP function.
-It is enhanced so that it is lso able to transfer the Hass.io folders /addons, /backup, /config, /share and /ssl to a remote rsync server (e.g. a Synology NAS).
+It is enhanced so that it is also able to transfer the Hass.io folders /addons, /backup, /config, /share and /ssl to a remote rsync server (e.g. a Synology NAS).
 The addon transfers the changes to the destination at every start.
 After the transfer it stops.

 You might want to start the transfer with a HASS automation